pdl5p/dnc-o365-mx/README.md

 # dnc-o365-mx
-Playing the Office 365 Management Activity API in NETCore
+Playing with the Office 365 Management Activity API in NETCore